dsvoid/flaskrBlog/README.md

 ## Usage

 First you'll need to log in using the credentials you set up earlier by going to `/login`.
-Once you've done that, you have some options:

-- `/add` to make a new post.
-Check "Publish post" for it to appear publicly.
-- `/admin` to view all your posts whether published or not, and edit them.
-- `/logout` to end your session.
-- `/archive` to view an archive of your posts.
+Once you've done that, you can navigate administrative features from the page itself.
+Sessions end automatically after the browser closes, or manually by clicking the logout link.